Robatortas/Robatortas/README.md

 ### Biography
 I mostly make computer games in my spare time as a way to enjoy my time.
-And also computer applications
+And also computer applications.

-I am also a workaholic!
+I am also a workaholic! (idk if that's something to be proud of tho..)

 I love talking about computers.
 If a conversation doesn't have computers in it, I hate it.